-PARRISH CHARTER ACADEMY RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES
+RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES JUNE 30, 2022

-JUNE 30, 2021

-Change in Fund Balance - Governmental Funds \$ 229,585 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+Change in Fund Balance - Governmental Funds

+Amounts reported for governmental activities in the statement of activities are different because:

+Governmental funds report capital outlays as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.

-Capital outlays Depreciation expense 61,132 (54,172) Repayment of long term liabilities are expenditures in the governmental funds, but the repayment reduces long term liabilities in the statement of net position.
-1,904 Change in Net Position of Governmental Activities \$ 238,449
+Capital outlays 747,446 Depreciation expense (67,444)

+The proceeds from loans provide current financial resources to governmental funds, but increases long-term liabilities in the statement of net position, while forgiveness of debt is reported as income on the statement of activities and is not reported in the governmental funds.
+Repayment of principal is an expenditures in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position.

+Redemption of principal 86,787

+Proceeds from financing (800,000)

+Forgiveness of debt 197,781

+In the statement of activities, amortization of the right-of-use asset is reported as an expense over the estimated life of the lease, however, in the governmental funds it is not included as an expenditure.

+Amortization expense (288,800) Change in Net Position of Governmental Activities \$ 380,841